AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 ]
 ```

 The `"entity": "customer_composite"` represents a composite entity that includes both a customer and an associated address.
-Thus, even though the payload contains one item in the `items` array, it results in two entities (customer and address) being processed.
+While the payload contains one item in the `items` array, it results in two entities (customer and address) being processed.
 Therefore, the response indicates "Entities Processed: 2".

 <InlineAlert variant="info" slots="text"/>